Large Family Grocery Budget Breakdown

 I’ve received several questions about my large family grocery budget since I started sharing my once-a-month grocery shopping hauls on YouTube.
 Our grocery budget also comes into play when I discuss the large family meal planning that I do for my growing family of nine.

-Today I’m going to answer these questions by breaking down my large family grocery budget, sharing my exact dollar amounts broken down by store, and my current cash based system for budgeting for our large family grocery hauls (here are our once-a-month grocery hauls as well).
+Today I’m going to answer these questions by breaking down my large family grocery budget, sharing my exact dollar amounts broken down by store, and my current cash-based system for budgeting for our large family grocery hauls (here is our once-a-month grocery hauls as well).
 You can also read my best tips here for how to stick to a cash based grocery budget.

 This post contains affiliate links which help support the work of this site.

 Large Family Grocery Budget